MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -DisableRemovableDriveScanning

-Specifies whether to scan for malicious and unwanted software in removable drives, such as flash drives, during a full scan.
+Specifies whether to disable scanning for malicious and unwanted software on removable drives (for example, flash drives) during a full scan.
 Valid values are:

 - $true: Windows Defender doesn't scan removable drives during a full scan, but can still scan removable drives during quick scans or custom scans.